Our amazing members & generous donors make our legal action and lawsuits possible. Click here to support FPC's legal action programs!

-In order to challenge unconstitutional and improper laws, we need individuals to participate in our efforts as plaintiffs.
-Click here or email hotline[at]fpchq.org to report possible civil rights violations and let us know you'd like to get involved.
+In order to challenge unconstitutional, unjust, and undesirable laws, we need individuals to participate in our efforts as plaintiffs.
+Please click here or email hotline[at]fpchq.org to report possible civil rights violations or let us know you'd like to get involved in a lawsuit.

 - Sharp, et al. v.
 California Attorney General Xavier Becerra, et al. is a constitutional challenge to the DOJ's defective "bullet button assault weapon" registration system that prevented many Californians from registering their firearms before July 1, 2018, thus denying them exemption from many serious criminal laws, and a petition for writ of mandate to require the DOJ to register their firearms as many individuals intended to do before July 1.